 Scope

-The scope of the project as it stands is in a set of minimum functionality requirements laid out by Dr. Malinowski.
+The scope of the project, as it stands, is in a set of minimum functionality requirements laid out by Dr. Malinowski.
 Completion of these requirements by the beginning of May 2018 is the objective of the project and incremental goals will be laid out in subsequent sections of this document.
 In addition to the minimum functionality requirements, there is a set of features that may be implemented by future groups, or may be implemented should required functionality be completed prior to the May deadline.

 Functionality Requirements